 The advantages to incorporation for even small businesses make the effort worthwhile.
 The main pluses are the ability to tax-shift, raise funds, and protection from liability.
+Let’s explore each item to help you better understand the important elements associated with legally incorporating your business.

 As a corporation, businesses will pay half of social security taxes directly from the corporate account – instead of paying the entire 15% as self employment taxes.
 There are also opportunities to shield income from taxes through a 401k plan (or other retirement mechanism), a healthcare plan, life insurance and charitable contributions.
 While some of these mechanisms have parallels in non-incorporated structures, a corporation has the advantage of structuring benefits through standard organizational plans.